 We used SNN clustering on the two sets of data that we have for the ocean, sea level pressure (SLP) and sea surface temperature (SST).
-For each of these data sets we clustered over two different time periods, from 1950 through 1994, and from 1982 though 1993.
-The second, shorter time frame was chosen because it matches the time frame for our NPP data, while the longer term data represents the full set of ocean data available to us.
+For each of these data sets we clustered over two different time periods, from

 Figure 4.
 120 ocean clusters produced by SNN clustering of sea surface temperature (1950-1994).